m-rcd/cv/README.md

 * **Project coordination**

   While I was working at Hirehand, I was responsible of live operations.
 This involved answering all messages immediately, assigning hands to shifts, answering calls from clients, making sure that hands are at their shifts on time.
 All this has to be done simultaneously.
-I was able to do that by coordinating my tasks and managing my time.
+My Strong organisational  and time management allowed me to get all those tasks done.

 * **Additional skills:**